• Skip to primary navigation

 A deep dish is great for creating comforting recipes such as macaroni and cheese, risotto, or shepherd's pie.

-It also comes in handy for baking larger items like cobbler, brownies, and pieces of meat such as chicken or beef.
+It also comes in handy for baking larger items like cobbler, brownies, and pieces of meat such as chicken or beef - and for full meals, see chicken broccoli casserole side ideas that pair well.

 What makes it even better is its flexibility - it can double as a roasting rack, allowing you to cook up giant roasts with glazes or add veggies around the edges for added flavor.